 Your l-o-n-g journey (whether flight or flights) to Thailand reaches a joyous conclusion the minute you touch down at BKK.
 Instantly, you get a sense of the steamy climate, soon replaced by near-freezing air-conditioning (learn what to wear).
 Everyone’s smiling at you – Welcome to Thailand.

 2. A long walk

-If you start to doubt the length or your walk or have any questions, there are English-speaking information booths at about 1-minute intervals along the way.
+If you start to doubt the length or your walk or have any questions, there are English-speaking information booths at about one-minute intervals along the way.
 Or, take the time to check out various duty-free shops as you go.

 3. Your boarding pass

-Visit the transfer desk (if you need a boarding pass): If you flew to Thailand on an airline other than Thai or Bangkok Airways, you’ll very likely need to collect your next boarding pass at the relevant transfer desk.
+Visit the transfer desk (if you need a boarding pass).
+If you flew to Thailand on an airline other than Thai or Bangkok Airways, you’ll very likely need to collect your next boarding pass at the relevant transfer desk.
 Following the yellow signs will lead you straight there, both airlines’ desks sit next to each other.
-Delightfully, unlike the fifth levels of hell at many U.S. airports, we’ve never seen a queue at these transfer desks – it’s like they’re there just waiting for you.
-They’ll want 3 things at the transfer desk:
+Delightfully, unlike the fifth levels of hell at many U.S. airports, I’ve never seen a queue at these transfer desks – it’s like they’re there just waiting for you.

 - Your printed e-ticket (or equivalent itinerary)